jjmchew/jjmchew.github.io/LS171/04-spotQues.md

 115
 Does HTTPS use other protocols?

 - HTTPS uses the TLS protocol to encrypt data payloads being transmitted via TCP.
+Otherwise, it is similar to HTTP (same message structures) and also uses TCP, IP, Ethernet to package, route, and transmit data from the client to and from a server across the internet.

 ---